Types Of Life Coaches: The Top 12 Niches That Clients Love

 Okay, so this might sound similar to business coaching – but don’t be fooled!

 Career coaching actually focuses on those who are looking for a career overhaul.
-Whether that’s changing careers or advancing a current one, career coaches help clients to organize resumes, nail important interviews, and better understand the job market.
+Whether that’s changing careers or advancing a current one, career coaches help clients organize resumes, nail important interviews, and better understand the job market.

 Career coaches tend to be passionate about productivity and progression, so look out for some great overlapping tools that may be useful for both business and career coaches!